Classic Candy Cane Butter Cookies

 - Red paste food coloring

 - In a large bowl, cream butter, sugar and salt until light and fluffy.
 Beat in egg yolk and vanilla; gradually beat in flour.
 Divide dough in half; mix food coloring into one half.
-Roll each dough into a 6-in. square.
-Wrap each in plastic wrap; refrigerate at least 1 hour or overnight.
+Roll each dough portion into a 6-in. square.
+Wrap each in plastic; refrigerate at least 1 hour or overnight.

 - Preheat oven to 350°.
 Cut each dough into 36 squares.
 Working with a quarter of the dough at a time, keep remaining dough refrigerated.
 Roll one piece plain dough into a 6-in. rope; roll one piece red dough into a 6-in. rope.
 Place ropes side by side.
 Lift left rope over the right; repeat to form a twist.
 Repeat with remaining dough.
 Curving top of each twist to form hook of cane, place 1 in. apart on parchment paper-lined baking sheets.

 - Bake 7-9 minutes or until set.
 Cool on pans 3 minutes.
 Remove to wire racks to cool.